chaimain/asgardpy/docs/source/overview.rst

 #. flux-points :class:`asgardpy.data.dl4.FluxPointsAnalysisStep`

-The main purpose of this pipeline is accomplished before the "fit" step, which is to compile a Gammapy Datasets object containing multiple types of datasets from multiple gamma-ray astronomical instruments, update them with appropriate Gammapy Models object.
+The main purpose of this package is accomplished before the "fit" step, which is to compile a Gammapy Datasets object containing multiple types of datasets from multiple gamma-ray astronomical instruments, update them with appropriate Gammapy Models object.
 These are then run with the standard Gammapy high-level analysis functions to get the DL5 products.